Soil-Carbon-Coalition/vueapp/Vue_notes.md

 The app should be optimized for entering data on smaller devices in bright sunlight: high contrast, fairly large type, pages or views relatively simple.
 Tried Vuetify a little, went to bootstrap-vue as it may be more easily customizable, has some handy icons, etc.

+CSS OVERVIEW is new in Chrome Dev tools, just enabled in Settings.
+This can show you all elements, which are unused, etc.

 # LEAFLET

 Webpack doesn't use the right URL for Leaflet default markers.
 Inserted a recommended fix in main.js